Sydney Adventist Hospital

-Sydney Adventist Hospital, commonly known as the San, is a large private hospital in Sydney, Australia, located on Fox Valley Road in Wahroonga.
+Sydney Adventist Hospital, commonly known as the San, is a large private hospital on the Upper North Shore region of Sydney, New South Wales, Australia, located on Fox Valley Road in Wahroonga.
 Established on 1 January 1903, as a not-for-profit organisation, it was originally named the Sydney Sanitarium from which its colloquial name was derived.
 The hospital is operated by the Seventh-day Adventist Church, whose South Pacific Division headquarters are located in the immediate vicinity of the San.
 The hospital offers a broad range of acute medical, surgical, diagnostic, outpatient, support and wellness services, including Executive Health Checks at the Fox Valley Medical & Dental Centre.

 As a not-for-profit health care facility, 2,200 staff and 700 accredited medical officers provide services for more than 50,000 inpatients and over 160,000 outpatients annually at the San.

-The hospital is the base for the nursing course offered by Avondale University College.
+The hospital is the base for the nursing course offered by Avondale University.

 History

-Sydney Sanitarium opened in Wahroonga on 1 January 1903 with a bed capacity of 70 and was known as a ‘home of health’ and as a place where people learned to stay well.
+Sydney Sanitarium was founded by American missionary and physician Lauretta E. Kress.
+It opened in Wahroonga on 1 January 1903 with a bed capacity of 70 and was known as a ‘home of health’ and as a place where people learned to stay well.
 The original Hospital building was designed by Dr Merritt Kellogg, brother of Dr John Harvey Kellogg.
 The Sanitarium became widely known as the ‘San’, and today, many years after its 1973 official name change to Sydney Adventist Hospital, it is still colloquially referred to as ‘the San’ Hospital.

 The hospital was rebuilt in 1973 and became an acute care institution.
 Today, with 494 licensed overnight beds, it is the largest single campus private hospital in NSW and was the first private hospital in NSW to be accredited by the Australian Council on Healthcare Standards.

 In 1986 the Hospital formalised their outreach work in third world countries amongst disadvantaged sick men, women and children by launching the HealthCare Outreach (HCO) Program with the Operation Open Heart inaugural trip to Tonga.
 Since then almost 100 HCO trips to 13 countries have been made with over 2,850 surgeries performed.
 In 2007 the 21st anniversary of the first trip was celebrated.
 Surgeries have now been expanded to cover cleft palate defect repair, orthopaedic surgery, burns scar contracture repair, and uterine prolapse.

 In 2005 the hospital in the Home program commenced at the San.
 In 2006 the San won the prestigious national Australian Private Hospital Award for Clinical Excellence (70 beds and over).
 The San also become home to the Southern Hemisphere's first Dual Source Computerised Tomography Scanner in the same year.

+In 2020 during the COVID-19 pandemic, the hospital used a $125,000 robot called "Thor" to fight off bugs by sanitising rooms.